-NACWA is continuously engaged with EPA and Congress on ways to streamline and simplify the existing Clean Water Act (CWA) regulatory framework, to provide public clean water utilities with more flexibility in meeting their public health and environmental protection obligations.
+NACWA is continuously engaged with EPA and Congress on ways to streamline and simplify the existing Clean Water Act (CWA) regulatory framework, with a goal of providing public clean water utilities with more flexibility in meeting their public health and environmental protection obligations.

 The focus of these efforts is not about rolling regulations or protections.
 To the contrary, it is about empowering utilities to meet and even exceed their CWA responsibilities in more innovative and efficient ways.